Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Banks vs. money transfer companies

-Banks may be useful for sending money transfers, especially when it’s between Singapore dollar and the euro, but they aren’t necessarily the best choice.
+Banks may be useful for sending money transfers, especially when it’s between South African rand and the euro, but they aren’t necessarily the best choice.
 That’s because banks charge higher fees and offer subpar exchange rates when comapred to other money transfer services.

 You may be able to save money by using the services of a dedicated money transfer company.
 These providers specialize in handling overseas money transfers, offering attractive exchange rates and affordable transfer fees.
 So when you’re looking to send money to Slovenia, it may be worth considering one of these bank alternatives.

-What are my options for sending money to Slovenia from Singapore?
+What are my options for sending money to Slovenia from South Africa?

 - Bank transfers.
 Bank transfers tend to cost more than other options, but they are a secure way to send money to Slovenia.